mchinnas/dataclean/README.md

 It assumes that the reader is aware of the course project and the original datasets involved.
 Also assumed that the dataset zip file is extracted into your workspace.
 So you would have "workspace/UCI HAR Dataset" and its contents

-### high level process conducted to clean up the data and make it tidy
+## High level process conducted to clean up the data and make it tidy
 1. Read all test/X_test.txt,  test/y_test.txt, test/subject_test.txt
 2. Merge all the three by column wise
 3. Similarly the train files